hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 **Weight:** 370g

-The Marmot Kompressor offers a breathable airmesh back panel and airmesh shoulder straps.
+The Marmot Kompressor offers a breathable air mesh back panel and air mesh shoulder straps.

 There are also side bottle pockets on the backpack and a hydration port.
 It's also possible to attach trekking poles.
-The backpack is also compressible.
+Moreover, the backpack is also compressible.

 <a href="http://amzn.to/2hC19Q2" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>